Last Updated on September 23, 2020 by Nina Ahmedow

 Delivery is probably not something you think about as a tourist.
 But maybe you live in Athens and are wondering where you can order vegan food.

-While many of the vegan restaurants in Athens deliver, there’s also Pizza Bite which does exclusively delivery.
+While many of the vegan restaurants in Athens deliver, there’s also Pizza Bite which exclusively delivers.
 In terms of options, they’re unbeatable.
-Four starters, seven vegan pizzas, a Beyond Meat burger, three salads, five vegan pasta dishes (four of which can also be ordered oven-baked), four vegan calzones, a vegetable gratin, and three desserts.
+Four starters, seven vegan pizzas, a Beyond Meat burger, the Beyond Meat sausages, three salads, five vegan pasta dishes (all of which can also be ordered oven-baked), four vegan calzones, a vegetable gratin, and three desserts.
 Can you believe it?

 The portions are very filling, the food is tasty.
-There’s not much else you could ask for.
+There’s not much else you could ask for as a vegan in Athens.
 But…

 There are two major issues with Pizza Bite.
 First of all, they are extremely slow.
 When we order online we usually get a notification that our order will arrive in 50 (FIFTY) minutes.
 But as if that weren’t slow enough, it always takes a lot longer.
 We’ve never had our food in under an hour, and 1.5 hours is quite common.
 And it’s not like we live on the other side of the city.
 In fact, we live about ten minutes from them.